dalejbarr/kcl-orss/docs/index.md

 ## Background {-}

-Materials for a practical one-day workshop aimed at conference attendees who are interested in utilizing linear mixed-effects models in their research.
-Led by Dr. Dale Barr from the University of Glasgow, this workshop provides an introduction to simulating power in linear mixed-effects models.
+Materials for a practical two-hour workshop aimed at researchers who are interested in utilizing simulation in their research.
+Led by Dr. Dale Barr from the University of Glasgow, this workshop provides an introduction to simulation through the estimation of power for linear mixed-effects models.

-Two pre-requisites for the workshop are: (1) basic understanding of linear regression and (2) some familiarity with the R statistical programming environment (https://cran.r-project.org).

 Please have R and RStudio installed on your laptop prior to the start of the workshop, including the packages **`{tidyverse}`** and **`lme4`**.
 Alternatively, you can run R on the web using [webR](https://webr.r-wasm.org/latest){target="_blank"}.
 If you do so, please copy the following commands to the console window (in the lower left) so that it downloads the required add-on packages.

 ``` r